In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 After a while, her roommates started to realize that something was wrong.

 As the days slowly turned into weeks, a sense of worry started to creep in.
-Although Brenda did have a habit of going on trips and staying with different people, this “excursion” of hers was beginning to stretch on much longer than usual.
+Although Brenda did have a habit of going on trips and staying with different people, this “excursion” of hers was beginning to stretch on for much longer than usual.

 Not only had Brenda failed to make any contact, all of her clothes were still in the apartment.